Macchi C.205 Veltro: In Croatian Service

 A small batch of C.205s were in service with the Air Force of the Independent State of Croatia, Zrakoplovstvo Nezavisne Države Hrvatske (ZNDH) in 1944, but the Croatian "Veltros" flew few sorties and were soon overwhelmed by the waves of Allied fighters that swarmed over Yugoslavian skies.
-On 30 June 1944, three recently arrived Macchi C.205s, flown by Eastern Front veterans (Major Josip Helebrant, Oberleutenant Ljudevit "Lujo" Bencetic and Feldwebel Bozidar "Bosko" Bartulovic), along with three inexperienced pilots in Macchi C.202s, took off to intercept USAAF Fifteenth Air force bombers heading to bomb Blechhammer, location of Nazi Germany chemical plants, prisoner of war (POW) camps, and forced labor camps.
+On 30 June 1944, three recently arrived C.205s, flown by Eastern Front veterans (Major Josip Helebrant, Oberleutenant Ljudevit "Lujo" Bencetic and Feldwebel Bozidar "Bosko" Bartulovic), along with three inexperienced pilots in C.202s, took off to intercept USAAF Fifteenth Air force bombers heading to bomb Blechhammer, location of Nazi Germany chemical plants, prisoner of war (POW) camps, and forced labor camps.
 The Macchis attacked the USAAF bombers and their escorting fighters, 5th FS/52nd FG P-51 Mustangs over Bjelovar, but five of the Italian-built aircraft were shot down both by the bomber's defensive fire and by the Mustangs.
 Only Bencetic – an ace with a final score of 15 kills and his "Veltro" succeeded in returning to base at Zagreb.
 Helebrant and Bartulovic bailed out and survived the war, with a final score of, respectively, 11 and eight kills.

 Postwar

+Production of the C.205 continued in the immediate aftermath of the Second World War; the Aeronautica Militare Italiana (AMI) proceeded to take delivery of Macchi-built C.205s until late 1948.
+Nor would the AMI be the sole customer of the type.

 During 1948–1949, Egypt received 62 refurbished C.205Vs, of which 41 were converted from C.202 airframes.
 In May 1948, eight C.205V and 16 C.202 were upgraded and in February 1949, three brand new and 15 ex-MC.202, and in May another 10 MC.205 and 10 MC.202 were upgraded.
-This last contract was not finalized and, given the end of the 1948 Arab Israeli War (1948–49), the fighters were delivered to Aeronautica Militare Italiana (AMI).
+This last contract was not finalized and, given the end of the 1948 Arab Israeli War (1948–49), the fighters were delivered to the AMI instead.
 Egypt also ordered 19 G.55s and Syria another 16, all new-built.

 The new Veltros were fully equipped, while the Folgore conversions were armed with only two 12.7 mm Breda machine guns.
 They were the lightest series of the entire production, and consequently had the best performance, but were seriously under-armed.
 A total of 15 Macchis were delivered to Egypt before the end of the 1948 Arab-Israeli War, seeing brief combat against the Israeli Air Force.
 Some Veltros, equipped with underwing bomb racks were used in ground-attack sorties against Israeli targets.
 On 7 January 1949, a C.205 claimed an Israeli P-51D Mustang.
-In return two or three Veltros had been claimed by IAF fighters by the end of the war in July, with another six under repair.
+In return, two or three Veltros had been claimed by IAF fighters by the end of the war in July, with another six under repair.